Shopping in Turin

 Turin offers a tempting mix of shopping opportunities that you will not want to miss.
-Whatever your preferences and whatever will entice you to splash your cash, you can find something to cater for all tastes here: from the artisans, shops & markets.
+Whatever your preferences and whatever will entice you to splash your cash, you can find something to cater for all tastes here: from artisans, shops & markets.
 Here are some ideas of where and what to buy when shopping in Turin…

-Some of the areas worth exploring for sourcing individual and unique pieces are:
+Some of the shopping areas in Turin worth exploring for sourcing individual and unique pieces are:

 - Piazza Gran Madre di Dio for local designer boutiques and handcrafted jewellery items.